zygmuntz/sofia-ml-mod/README.md

 sofia-ml, modified
 ==================

 This is a modified version of [sofia-ml](http://code.google.com/p/sofia-ml/) by D. Sculley.
-It differs from the original only in two additional parameter used with RBF cluster mapping:
+It differs from the original only in two additional parameter used with sofia-kmeans RBF cluster mapping:

 `--cluster_mapping_threshold <float t>`